Kirk Fordice

 Daniel Kirkwood "Kirk" Fordice Jr. (/fɔːrdaɪs/; February 10, 1934 – September 7, 2004) was an American politician and businessman who served as the 61st governor of Mississippi from 1992 to 2000.
 A member of the Republican Party, he was the state's first governor elected to two consecutive four-year terms (following a 1987 amendment to the state constitution).
+He was the first Republican governor to serve in Mississippi since Adelbert Ames, who resigned in 1876.

 A staunch conservative, Fordice ran on a pro-business, anti-crime, low-tax, "family values" platform.
 Fordice's tenure was marked by an extramarital affair, which led to his divorce from his wife of forty-four years, Pat Fordice.

 Fordice first ran for governor in 1991, defeating Democratic incumbent Ray Mabus with nearly 51% of the vote, and was decisively reelected in 1995.
 He was term limited in 1999, and was succeeded by Ronnie Musgrove.

 Early life

 Daniel Kirkwood Fordice Jr. was born in Memphis, Tennessee, on February 10, 1934.
 He studied civil engineering at Purdue University, earning a bachelor's degree and a master's in 1956 and 1957, respectively.
 After graduation he served with the United States Army for two years.
 He remained in the Army Reserve until 1977, retiring with the rank of colonel.

 Fordice eventually took control of his father's firm, Fordice Construction Company.
 In the 1960s he created a building division for the company, focusing on industrial structures, and in the 1980 he created a bridge division.
 Fordice's reliance on federal government contracts led him to involve himself in several construction trade groups.
 In 1974 he joined the executive committee of the Associated General Contractors of America.
-Holding various leadership positions in the group form 1988 to 1991 (serving the last two years as its president), he acted as a strong proponent of the construction industry and testified several times before U.S. congressional committees.
+Holding various leadership positions in the group from 1988 to 1991 (serving the last two years as its president), he acted as a strong proponent of the construction industry and testified several times before U.S. congressional committees.
 He led the organization through several involved lawsuits aimed at ending minority and small business set-aside requirements for contracting, including City of Richmond v.
 J.A.
 Croson Co..
 His activity in the trade groups increased his interest in politics.